yaseerkhan/First-Machine-Learning-Project/README.md

 Steps to install Jupyter:
 1. Go to https://www.anaconda.com/products/distribution and download Anaconda Distribution.
 It includes jupyter and other tools to work with.
 2. After installing Anaconda, Launch it and launch jupyter from there OR open anaconda prompt/terminal -> type "jupyter notebook" it will launch jupyter.
-3. We will get jupyter dashboard , from there navigate to where ever you want to place the project.
-In my case i created a folder on desktop and navigated there.
+3. We will get jupyter dashboard , from there navigate to wherever you want to place the project.
+In my case I created a folder on the desktop and navigated there.
-4. Import a dataset from .csv file in jupyter, for that download a dataset from a very popular site https://kaggle.com , after visiting we have to signup to download anything, Search for video game sales very first result would be from gregory smith with some redish thumbnail download that dataset and place it in the project folder.
+4. Import a dataset from .csv file in jupyter, for that download a dataset from a very popular site https://kaggle.com , after visiting we have to sign in to download anything, Search for video game sales very first result would be from gregory smith with some redish thumbnail download that dataset and place it in the project folder.

 5. Go back to jupyter notebook and code :